saevans86/E-commerce-DB-manager/README.md

 ## Description
 This api app allows the rendering of an e-commerce product database which allows the user to manage inventory, add new items, update existing items and delete items.

 - Going into this project my motivation was to be more familiar with database structures, and lean more into using modules for exporting and importing.
-The larning curve for me was not seeing exctly how my models were turning out until I most of the models and routes were mostly completed, so I felt a little lost not having a visual aid to reassure that what I was doing was correct.
-After running the seeds and getting it working in insomnia, it made testing the imports/models a lot smoother in terms of what needed to be corrected.
+The learning curve for me was not seeing exactly how my models were turning out until most of the models and routes were mostly completed, so I felt a little lost not having a visual aid to reassure me that what I was doing was correct.
+After running the seeds and getting it working through insomnia, it made testing the imports/models a lot smoother in terms of what needed to be corrected.

-- The main reason for building this was to create something, simple and easy to use but also effective in getting the job done.
-It's fairly effective in updating products, changing the products tags/categories which makes for an excelllent resource for businesses who have multiple types of products.
+- The main reason for building this was to create something simple and easy to use but also effective in getting the job done.
+It's fairly effective in updating products, changing the product tags/categories, which makes for an excellent resource for businesses who have multiple types of products.

 - My key takeaways from this project were how the databases communicate with each other as a whole, when one belongs to many, vs one, and how they interact.